What is TASC?

 The Technology and Society Committee (TASC) is a group of engineers, scientists, computer professionals, other workers in technology related fields, and other citizens in the Santa Clara Valley, who share a common concern about the social consequences of technology.
 TASC engages in activities to raise social awareness among technical people, and in the community-at-large, about critical issues of technology and society.
 It also seeks to promote a greater public accountability and responsibility for social impacts of technology and technological change.

-TASC's main activity is its luncheon speaker series, held every 2nd Tuesday from 11:45 AM to 1:00 PM at the Golden Wok restaurant at 895 Villa Street in Downtown Mountain View.
+TASC's main activity is its luncheon speaker series, held every 2nd Tuesday from 11:45 AM to 1:00 PM at the Hangen Szechuan restaurant at 134 Castro Street in Downtown Mountain View.
 Speaker topics range from social issues such as global warming to occupational issues such as balancing work and family life.
 Attendance ranges from 15-30, mostly people who work in local high technology industries.
+If you're interested, please come to our next event!

 I have a great idea for a TASC speaker.
 What's the next step?